miaumere/aimaginary-encounters/README.md

 # aimaginary-encounters

-Create multiple characters and bring them to life! 🪄
+Create multiple characters and bring them to life by AI magic! 🪄